pkofod/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 ```

 is a function which reduces the problem's solution.
 While this is very
-flexible, a two convenience routines is included for fitting to data:
+flexible, two convenience routines are included for fitting to data:

 ```julia
 L2DistLoss(t,data;weight=nothing)